 But this is going to come down to your investment in time.
-The more time you put in, the faster you will improve.
+The more you put in, the faster you will improve.

 The First 4 Months Learning Guitar

 Investing 4 hours per week of practice will have earned you 64 hours at the end of 4 months.

 The first 4 months will consist of many learning curves.
 Not only do you want to begin practicing your chords and sticking to your goals, you need to learn the guitar itself!

 Learning how to hold it and tune it are also things you will need to know and will come with time.

 In the first month, your biggest hurdle will be getting comfortable with the guitar.
 Some bad habits can be formed at this point that you want to be aware of depending on your guitar and the hand you strum with.

 Holding The Instrument

 With your guitar in your lap:

 If it’s an acoustic guitar you should have your arm on top of it.
-However if it’s an electric guitar, your arm should rest on the front of the guitar tucked into your body.
+However if it’s an electric guitar, your arm should rest on the front of the instrument tucked into your body.

 Sit upright and keep the instrument from leaning back towards you.

-The idea here is to keep the guitar vertical while allowing your strumming arm to feel comfortable and free to strum while still supporting the guitar.
+The idea here is to keep the instrument vertical while allowing your strumming arm to feel comfortable and free to strum while still supporting the guitar.